ACCT: Accounting (ACCT)

 ACCT 301.
 Intermediate Accounting I. (3 Credits)

-The course provides an in-depth study of generally accepted accounting principles as they relate to financial statement presentation.
-Prerequisite: Completion of the Pre-Business Phase requirements or equivalent.
-202508.
+The course provides an in-depth study of generally accepted accounting principles as they relate to business entities.
+Emphasis is on data analytics and visualization tools for financial statement analysis and presentation.
+Prerequisite: COBU 201 and COBU 202.

 ACCT 302.
 Intermediate Accounting II.
 (3 Credits)